symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 What would have happened if the account were a 2-of-2 multisig instead of a 1-of-2?

-As all required cosigners didn't sign the transaction, it should be announced as :ref:`aggregate bonded <aggregate-transaction>`.
+As all required cosigners did not sign the transaction, it should be announced as :ref:`aggregate bonded <aggregate-transaction>`.

 .. figure:: ../../resources/images/guides-transactions-multisig-2.png
     :align: center